The Pen is Mightier Than the Sword.

 “Well, I do this, and…I do that, and… remember that time I did…”

-In marriage, one of the most dangerous behaviors is to grade your own paper – to tell your spouse how great a job you’re doing at being their spouse.
+In marriage, one of the most dangerous behaviors is to grade your own paper – to tell your spouse how great a job you’re doing at being their spouse in the face of their needs.

 How often do husbands and wives fool themselves into thinking they’re the best thing since sliced bread – when that’s only true if they were married to themselves!?
 Marriage would be so much easier if only your spouse would think, feel, need, and respond like you, right?